Wedge Sampling: Efficient Tensor Completion with Nearly-Linear Sample Complexity: Numerical experiments

 \section{Numerical experiments}

 Wedge sampling improves initialization, and thus downstream completion, by allocating budget to wedges that induce informative correlations in the unfolded matrices.
 The experiments follow this pipeline: (i) subspace recovery for the unfolding (Algorithm~\ref{alg:wedge}; cf.\ Theorem~\ref{thm:wedge_spectral_guarantees}), (ii) spectral completion (Algorithm~\ref{alg:montanari}; cf.\ Theorem~\ref{thm:final_bound_montanari}), (iii) refinement by gradient descent from the spectral initializer (Section~5; cf.\ Theorem~\ref{thm:cai_sparse}).
 Unless otherwise noted, the unknown tensor \(T\in\R^{n\times n\times n}\) is symmetric, and the ground-truth factor \(X\in\R^{n\times r}\) has i.i.d.\ Gaussian entries with column normalization.
 Due to storage constraints, we evaluate the approximate relative reconstruction error on a subset of \(n^2\) entries of \(T\), and report the median over 20 trials with either wedge or uniform sampling.
+Figure~\ref{fig:alg1_factor_recovery} presents empirical results for factor recovery in the noiseless setting.
+Figure~\ref{fig:alg1_factor_recovery_noise}, Figure~\ref{fig:alg2_spectral_TC} and Figure~\ref{fig:alg3_GD_TC} present empirical results for factor and tensor recovery in the noisy setting.